-In the opinion of Bond Counsel, based on existing law, the interest on the Bonds is includable in gross income for Federal income tax purposes.
+In the opinion of Bond Counsel, based on existing law and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, (a) the interest on the Bonds is excluded from gross income for Federal income tax purposes, and (b) the interest on the Bonds is not an enumerated preference or adjustment for purposes of the Federal alternative minimum tax imposed on individuals and corporations; however, such interest will be taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations.
 As described herein under "Tax Matters," other Federal income tax consequences may arise from ownership of the Bonds.
 It is also the opinion of Bond Counsel that, under existing law of the State of Maryland, the interest on the Bonds and profit realized from the sale or exchange of the Bonds is exempt from income taxation by the State of Maryland or by any of its political subdivisions; however, the law of the State of Maryland does not expressly refer to, and no opinion is expressed concerning, estate or inheritance taxes, or any other taxes not levied directly on the Bonds or the interest thereon.
 See "Tax Matters" herein.

+\$85,075,000 FREDERICK COUNTY, MARYLAND

+Relating to

+General Obligation Public Facilities Refunding Bonds of 2012

+Dated: Date of Delivery

-FREDERICK COUNTY, MARYLANDRelating toGeneral Obligation Public Facilities Taxable Refunding Bonds, Series 2012BDated: Date of DeliveryDue: As described on inside cover
+Due: As described on inside cover

-Bond Ratings

-Fitch Ratings: AAA

-Moody's: Aa1

-Standard & Poor's: AA+

-Redemption

-The Bonds are not subject to redemption prior to their stated maturities.

-Security

-General Obligations of County Commissioners of Frederick County

-Purpose

-To advance refund certain outstanding County bonds

-Interest Payment Dates

-August 1 and February 1, beginning February 1, 2013

-Closing/Settlement

-On or about September 6, 2012

-Denominations

-Book-Entry Only Form

-The Depository Trust Company, New York, NY

-Registrar/Paying Agent

-Manufacturers and Traders Trust Company, Baltimore, MD

-Bond Counsel

-Venable LLP, Baltimore, MD

-Financial Advisor

-Davenport & Company LLC, Towson, MD

-Issuer Contact

-Frederick County Director of Finance: (301) 600-1753
+Bond Ratings Fitch Ratings: AAA Moody's: Aa1 Standard & Poor's: AA+ Redemption Bonds maturing on or after August 1, 2023 are redeemable in whole or in part beginning August 1, 2022, at par plus accrued interest.
+Security General Obligations of County Commissioners of Frederick County Purpose To advance refund certain outstanding County bonds Interest Payment Dates August 1 and February 1, beginning August 1, 2012 Closing/Settlement On or about February 23, 2012 Denominations \$5,000 Book-Entry Only Form The Depository Trust Company, New York, NY Registrar/Paying Agent Manufacturers and Traders Trust Company, Baltimore, MD Bond Counsel Venable LLP, Baltimore, MD Financial Advisor Davenport & Company LLC, Towson, MD Issuer Contact Frederick County Director of Finance: (301) 600-1753

 The Bonds are offered for delivery when, as and if issued, subject to the approving opinion of Venable LLP, Baltimore, Maryland, Bond Counsel.
-The date of this Official Statement is August 23, 2012, and the information contained herein speaks only as of that date.
+The date of this Official Statement is February 9, 2012, and the information contained herein speaks only as of that date.